sge-network/sge/docs/specs/Bet/05_State_Transitions.md

 When this is processed:

-- If the ticket is valid a new bet will be created with the given data and will be added to the `bet module's KVStore`.
+- If the ticket is valid a new bet will be created with the given data and will be added to the `Bet` module state.
 - The pending bet, ID map and statistics will update accordingly.
-- Strategic Reserve module bet placement processor will calculate and transfer bet amount to the corresponding module account.
+- `orderbook` module bet placement processor will calculate and transfer bet amount and bet fee to the corresponding module accounts.

 ```go
 newBet := &types.Bet{